mhmulder/image_captioning/README.md

 The stored text descriptions (blue) are passed through an LSTM and into a time distributed dense layer, which allows for sequence handling out of the LSTM.

 At this point (1C).
 The data is concatenated together and passed through a bidirectional LSTM after which a 10% dropout is applied.
 From there the output is passed into a dense layer with nodes corresponding to each word in the vocabulary (5544 words).
 A softmax activation is applied and probabilities for each word are returned.
 These results are then compared to the expected description using a categorical cross-entropy loss function, and weights are back propagated using a Nesterov Adam optimizer, with default parameters.
 This is all shown in the figure in green.
+To view the Keras architecture summary click [here.](images/keras_summary.png)

 <p align="center">
 <img src="images/green.png">